-Karaage is Makoto's favorite bento "main", and probably the most popular style of fried chicken in Japan.
+Karaage is a favorite bento "main", and probably the most popular style of fried chicken in Japan.
 The delicious karaage flavour is created by the marinade which includes garlic, ginger and soy sauce.

 I certainly don't feel like deep-frying chicken in the morning, so I make a large batch of karaage one evening, serve some of it for dinner with a big leafy salad, and freeze the rest in small bags.